BlockstreamResearch/bip-frost-dkg/README.md

  - Every participant holds a secret seed, from which all required random values are derived deterministically using a pseudorandom function (based on tagged SHA256).
  - Individual participants' public keys are added to the output of the DKG.
 This allows partial signature verification.
  - The participants send VSS commitments to an untrusted coordinator instead of directly to each other.
-This lets the coordinator aggregate VSS commitments, which reduces communication cost.
+This lets the coordinator aggregate VSS commitments, which reduces communication costs.
  - The proofs of knowledge are not included in the data for the equality check.
 This will reduce the size of the backups in ChillDKG. <!-- TODO Revisit this once the paper has been updated.-->

 Our variant of the SimplPedPop protocol then works as follows:

 1. Every participant `i` creates a `t`-of-`n` sharing of a random secret scalar using Feldman Verifiable Secret Sharing (VSS), a variant of Shamir Secret Sharing.
     This involves generating random coefficients `a_i[0], ..., a_i[t-1]` of a polynomial `f_i` of degree `t-1` in the scalar group:

     ```
     f_i(Z) = a_i[0] + a_i[1] * Z + ... a_i[t-1] * Z^(t-1)
     ```

     Here, `f_i(0) = a_i[0]` acts as the secret scalar to be shared.
-    Participant `i` computes a VSS share `shares[j] = f_i(j+1)` for every participant `j` (including `j = i`), which is supposed to sent to participant `j` in private.
+    Participant `i` computes a VSS share `shares[j] = f_i(j+1)` for every participant `j` (including `j = i`), which is supposed to be sent to participant `j` in private.
     (This will be realized in EncPedPop using encryption.)

     Participant `i` then sends a VSS commitment,